tianzem/Gitbook/mode.md

 ###Vertex Mode:

+The basic mode.
+Only under this mode, vertex and edge could be selected and draged in the 3D view.

 ###Edge Mode:

 1. Under [Modify] and [Vertex Mode], select a edge which you would like the vertices to fix in and press `Space` to lock it.